Sex Mesearch, a how-to guide

 Almost immediately after the Lioness hit the market people began conducting cannabis mesearch experiments using it.
 Lioness has a fantastic blog, and they post feedback from users about how cannabis impacts orgasm patterns.
 The discoveries posted on this blog are truly groundbreaking.
 They used good mesearch methodology and demonstrated that some cannabis was able to intensify orgasms and change orgasm patterns.

 If you have questions about cannabis and peyote, check out the FAQ and use the search tool to find the answers you are looking for.
 If you are considering trying mesearch, Mesearch 101 is the place to get started.
-Once you've covered the basics, you can dive into the specifics about how to conduct cannabis/peyote mesearch experiments involving athletics, sleep, and creativity.
 If you are interested in purchasing peyote or participating in future research, visit www.PeyoteAcution.com for more information.

 I want to again remind everyone that I am not a doctor, and this is not intended to be medical advice.
 For those of you who are going to be using peyote and cannabis anyway, I hope that you are inspired to take a more scientific approach.
 Always talk to your health care professional before attempting any mesearch experiments.